-"Human Involved Automated Processing" means the Automated Processing of Personal Data where human involvement in the Processing includes meaningful consideration of available data used in the Processing as well as the authority to change or influence the outcome of the Processing.
+"Human Involved Automated Processing" means the Automated Processing of Personal Data where a human involvement in automates the Processing includesthrough the use of computers, computer programs, software, or other digital technology and (1) engages in a meaningful consideration of available data used in the Processing as well as and any output of the Processing and (2) has the authority to change or influence the outcome of the Processing.

-"Human Reviewed Automated Processing" means the Automated Processing of Personal Data where a human reviews the Processing but the level of human review does not rise to the level required for Human Involved Automated Processing.
-Reviewing the output of the Automated Processing with no meaningful consideration does not rise to the level of Human Involved Automated Processing.
+"Human Reviewed Automated Processing" means the Automated Processingautomated processing of Personal Data where a human reviews the Processingautomated processing, but the level of human reviewengagement does not rise to the level required for Human Involved Automated Processing.
+Reviewing the output of the Automated Processingautomated processing with no meaningful consideration does not rise to the level of Human Involved Automated Processing.